Michael A. White

 Software

 I am known for my efforts to develop the thesis/whitepaper A Self-Hosting Point-and-Click Editor for Any Functionally-Specified GUI-DB Application, which seamlessly combines a web-based functional-reactive view library with an industrial-strength object-relational mapper (ORM) that fully exposes the SQL language in Python.
 The paper is approaching publication quality and two of the component libraries are complete or almost complete, including React JSON API.
+This work is definitely mine.

 I created the real first version of the open source genealogy hosting software PhpGedView in 1996, whose fork WebTrees is now more popular.
 I also founded the Joomla content-management system at the same time.